kprenger/style-guide/ios/krush-swift-style-guide.markdown

 textContainer?.textLabel?.setNeedsDisplay()
 ```

-Use optional binding when it's more convenient to unwrap once and perform multiple operations:
+Use optional binding when you need to perform multiple operations (more than 2) on the same optional variable:

 ```swift
 if let textContainer = textContainer {